 As our library does not want to discourage the community from borrowing resources, we do not impose overdue fines.
 However, once a book is overdue, if it is not renewed then weekly reminders will be communicated (either via email or during weekly scheduled visits) to the patron, encouraging them to either return or renew the book.
 After three reminders to the patron, a final notice will be emailed to parents informing them that the book needs to either be returned or replaced within 30 days or they will be invoiced for it (see Replacing Lost or Damaged Books).
+An invoice from the Finance Department will include the replacement cost of the book plus 7% GST.
 Once an invoice is issued by the Finance Department the library can no longer accept the return of books.
 If a book is returned after the issuance of an invoice patrons may collect the books from the library within 7 days.
 Books not collected in this time will be considered a donation to the library.
 See our FAQ about overdue books http://ask.uwcsea.edu.sg/faq/212100